 I can think of three cases when raised beds might be necessary in Southern California:

-(1) If a soil test indicated excess concentration of a major toxin such as lead. (but in this case, your “raised bed” needs a bottom on it, because what you really need to be doing is large-scale container gardening in order to isolate your plants from the toxins.)
+(1) If a soil test indicated excess concentration of a major toxin such as lead.
+(An important note: in this case, your “raised bed” needs a bottom on it, because what you really need to be doing is large-scale container gardening in order to isolate your plants from the toxins.)

 (2) If your property has extreme clay or rock conditions, and you’re trying to grow food while you’re remediating.
 In this case, your raised beds are properly a temporary situation, because your emphasis should be on adaptation and remediation.